Step parenting 101: parenting someone else's children

 Whether you are becoming a step parent for the first time or for the second or third time, it will always be new and unchartered territory.
 Rachael Scharrer, divorce expert, coach and founder of DivorceAnswered.com.au explains that as each marriage is different, so too is each relationship.
 The relationship that you have with your new partner’s children as their step-parent will be different for each family and couple.

-I remember my cousins telling me how mean they were to their step-mother.
+I remember my friends telling me how mean they were to their step-mother.
 They tried so many tricks and ways to be as cruel as they could be to have her leave their father.
 Fortunately, the relationship between the adults was so strong that many decades later, they are still together sharing wonderful memories and bond with the now adult children and their children.

 Navigating the step-parent waters can be incredibly murky, but it is possible.
 As a parent who has recently partnered and in consultation with the new partner about becoming a step-parent, here is a guide for optimal step-parenting:

 - DISCUSS WHEN AND HOW TO PARENT.
 Talk with your partner about how you want them to be involved as a step-parent parenting your children.
 When I ask my partner to “back me,” I mean “support me.”
 A new partner or step-parent yelling at my children is a big ‘no no.’ What I do expect my partner to say “please listen to your mother.”

 - DISCUSS WHEN IT IS OK TO STEP IN.
 Talk with your partner about when you want them to step in when you get frustrated, angry or tired.
 You may say to your partner that XXX.
 Best to be prescriptive.